ceres-solver/ceres-solver/docs/source/nnls_covariance.rst

       ``SuiteSparseQR`` which is enabled by setting
       :member:`Covariance::Options::sparse_linear_algebra_library_type`
       to ``SUITE_SPARSE``.

+      Intel oneMKL Sparse QR can be selected by setting the sparse library to ``MKL_SPARSE``.
+It supports square and overdetermined Jacobians.
+The oneMKL backend reports factorization or solve failures when the Jacobian is rank deficient.

       ``SPARSE_QR`` cannot compute the covariance if the Jacobian is rank deficient.